 Distance 15 km, 5-6 hours, camp altitude 3850m.

 Today is a day to be up early.
-Early morning view from the campsite of Jomolhari, Tsherim Gang and the famous mountain Jichu Drake are absolutely breathtaking.
+Early morning view from the campsite of Jomolhari, Tsherim Gang, and the famous mountain Jichu Drake is absolutely breathtaking.
 The trail follows the ridge above the Ha valley.
 The path leads along the ridge offering great mountain scenery and a bird’s eye view of Paro and Haa valley.

 Day 7: Lower Mingula – Thong